 Cost - this is a key point.
 The significantly lower number of advertisers on Bing means a less competitive auction process and lower CPCs.
-Given the similar conversion rate, this equates to a lower cost per conversion.
+Given the similar conversion rate, this usually equates to a lower cost per conversion.

-Competition - not only is your ad competing with other advertisers, on AdWords it is competing with organic search, Google Shopping and multiple other elements on the page.
+Competition - not only is your ad competing with other advertisers, on Google Ads it is competing with organic search, Google Shopping and multiple other elements on the page.
 Bing's search results page differs to Google's, with fewer elements and fewer local results, so your Bing ad may stand out very well.